 It’s also worthwhile to look at ratings for secured credit cards.
 Some will address your needs better than others.
 For that, take a look at some of the best options listed for 2019 at CreditCard.com.

 If you’re afraid that you don’t have the money for a security deposit, then consider how much money you’ll pay to Fortiva if you get their expensive card.
 Even if you can only put aside a little money, it’s worth your while to save up for a secured card.
 The minimum security deposit on secured cards is $200.
-At $25 a month, you’d be able to afford that in a less than a year.
+At monthly payments of $25, you’d be able to afford that in a less than a year.
 If you got a Fortiva card, you might end up paying it anyway.
 The difference is that your $200 security deposit can come back to you someday.
 Whatever you pay to Fortiva in fees is gone forever.

 Did you know that credit counseling is generally free?
 It’s true!
 Most credit counseling is offered by nonprofits and educational institutions.
 The point is to tell you about all of your options.
 A credit counselor will look at your finances and give you an unbiased assessment of your credit problem.
 Then, they’ll use their years of training and experience to help you map your path out of debt.